 Each of these goals provides you with a clear path of action, whether that’s focusing your blogging on lead generation, strengthening your keyword targeting or establishing authority in your field.
 Once you have a clear purpose, it’s much easier to see what you’ll need to do and how you’ll need to do it.

 Who do you sell to?
 You may offer something with universal appeal, but there’s a segment of the population that will be much more interested in your blog posts than others.
 Imagining these individuals as buyer personas lets you understand how to craft each blog post to speak to their needs, interests and preferences in a way that will keep them coming back for more – and making purchases.

 If you’re working with a vague notion of your ideal customer, take a look at any data you have, including social media comments, reviews and complaints.
 You can also make use of question-and-answer forums, such as Quora and Yahoo!
 Questions, or LinkedIn Communities for industry-specific groups, to see what potential customers are looking for.

 And don’t underestimate your competitors – who are they speaking to?
 Once you’ve gathered some data, begin filling in buyer personas with:

 - Preferred learning tactics (web research, trade shows, etc.)

 - Goals and challenges

-- Needs throughout the three stages of the buyer’s journey (awareness, consideration, decision)
+- Needs throughout the three stages of the buyer’s purchase path (awareness, consideration, decision)